 10 Things Professionals Can Do to Assist Transition Students

-- Welcome students and give them a sense of belonging.
+- Welcome students and give them a sense of belonging and security.

 - Create structure and routine.
 Review expectations and rules frequently, both written & verbal.